-Robotics and Autonomous Systems: The Smart and Connected Vehicle, this EPSRC RAS Capital facility is to create an interactive drive in, driver-in-the-loop simulator, integrated with hardware-in-theloop, infotainment and communication simulation, a multi-sensory virtual environment, realworld environment and modular autonomous systems workbench; supported by high performance computing and data storage.
+Robotics and Autonomous Systems: The Smart and Connected Vehicle, the aim of this EPSRC RAS Capital facility is to create an interactive drive in, driver-in-the-loop simulator, integrated with hardware-in-theloop, infotainment and communication simulation, a multi-sensory virtual environment, real world environment and modular autonomous systems workbench; supported by high performance computing and data storage.

 At Leeds we are driving innovation in this growing area of technology leveraging a network of more than 100 researchers across multiple disciplines with a shared interest in robotics and artificial intelligence.
 We are performing world leading research in medical robotics, field and infrastructure robotics, artificial intelligence and enabling technologies for autonomy in robotics.

 The Robotics Group conducts research into the use of mobile robots in extreme environments.
 The primary focus of the work is aimed at nuclear decommissioning, but there is also research on robots for the energy sector (offshore wind and substation inspections).
 The group brings together the Schools of Electrical and Electronic Engineering (EEE), Mechanical, Aerospace and Civil Engineering (MACE) and Computer Science (CS).